0xnirmal/High-Grade-Prostate-Cancer-Risk-Prediction/README.md

 # Computational Genomics Final Project #

-In this project, we are proposing a genome-wide associate study (GWAS) to determine single-nucleotide polymorphisms (SNPs) that are significantly associated with HGPCa.
-We also plan on building a classification engine to predict patients who are significantly at risk of developing HGPCa.
+In this project, we are proposing a classification engine using single-nucleotide polymorphisms (SNPs) to predict patients who are significantly at risk of developing HGPCa.

 For a detailed understanding of the study, see the proposal attached to this repo.